The intelligent content supply chain

 Stage 5 — Performance and measurement

-Causal attribution, closed-loop intelligence & AI-native KPIs
+Causal attribution, closed-loop intelligence and AI-native KPIs

-Legacy measurement frameworks track activity, opens, clicks, calls.
+Legacy measurement frameworks track activity: opens, clicks, calls.
 Intelligent supply chains measure influence.

-A mature AI-native measurement framework operates across three tiers:
+A mature AI-native measurement framework operates across three tiers

-Engagement Intelligence
+Engagement intelligence

 Granular consumption depth: